robertmartin8/ReasonableDeviations/_posts/2022-06-12-molecular-notes-part-2.md

 ## Choosing software

 I split the post into [Part 1]({% post_url 2022-04-18-molecular-notes-part-1 %}) and Part 2 to emphasise the difference between philosophy and implementation.
 Molecular Notes (as a note-taking philosophy) is not tied to any particular software tool.
-The only non-negotiable constraint is strong support for bidirectional links – inline links to other notes which can also be traversed backwards (such that you can easily see which notes link to the current note).
+The only non-negotiable constraint is strong support for bidirectional links – when you link from note A to note B, note B should be aware that it has just been linked to.

 Depending on your workflows, you may have other requirements for an app.
 For me, some other minimum requirements are: